S4kyt/P02-Udemy-S5/README.md

 ### This part contains:
 A simple program that seperates each bit of lecture into its own part, so I wont have to modify the code every time I would like to take a look at it working again. <br><br>This program includes the following lectures:
   * Pointer, Value manipulation for Pointer by changing memory address, Memory address used as function parameter
-  * Arithmetics, Sec to HrMinSec converter.
+  * Arithmetics or more like: Sec to HrMinSec converter.
 I wont use assignment operators other than "=" from now on.
 They go against clean code for me.
 No good.
+  * Ptr & Array: Currently being developed, tomorrow it will get FINISHED.
      * **To be continued.**
 <br>